wsdjeg/tasks.nvim/README.md

 task.reg_provider(make_tasks)
 ```

-With the above configuration, you will see the following tasks in the SpaceVim repo:
+With the above configuration, you will see the following tasks:

 ![task-make](https://img.spacevim.org/75105016-084cac80-564b-11ea-9fe6-75d86a0dbb9b.png)